 Andrew Benner Critic.
-Mr. Benner is the principal of abab, an architectural practice based in Guilford, Connecticut.
+Mr. Benner is the principal of abab, an architectural practice based in New Haven, Connecticut.
 He has more than fifteen years of experience working on award-winning commercial, residential, and institutional projects.
 After completing his undergraduate work, he was a Fulbright Scholar in Berlin studying the work of Hugo Haring and the biological underpinnings of German modernism.
 Mr. Benner received a B.A. and a B.Arch. from Rice University and an M.Arch. from Yale University.

-Deborah Berke Professor (Adjunct).
-Ms. Berke is the founder of the architecture and design firm Deborah Berke Partners.
-Work designed by the firm includes the three museum-hotel hybrids of the award-winning 21c Museum Hotels, the Yale School of Art's Holcombe T. Green, Jr. Hall, and 48 Bond Street, a residential building in Manhattan.
-Currently the firm is working on several large-scale commercial and university buildings.
-She lectures throughout the United States and has won numerous design awards.
-In 2012 Ms. Berke was awarded the inaugural Berkeley-Rupp Architecture Professorship and Prize by the University of California, Berkeley.
+Deborah Berke Professor Adjunct and Dean Designate.
+Ms. Berke is the founder of the New York-based architecture and design firm Deborah Berke Partners.
+Work designed by the firm includes several award-winning projects for 21c Museum Hotels, the Yale School of Art's Holcombe T. Green, Jr. Hall, and 48 Bond Street, a residential building in Manhattan.
+The firm recently completed the Bard College Conservatory of Music and is currently working on several large-scale commercial and university buildings.
+Ms. Berke lectures throughout the United States and has won numerous design awards.
+In

+2012 she was awarded the inaugural Berkeley-Rupp Architecture Prize by the University of California, Berkeley.
 She has taught at the University of Maryland, the University of Miami, the Rhode Island School of Design, and the Institute for Architecture and Urban Studies.
-Ms. Berke was a coeditor of Architecture of the Every-day.
+Ms. Berke was a coeditor of Architecture of the Everyday.
 A monograph of her work was published by Yale University Press in 2008.
-She serves as a trustee of the Forum for Urban Design and a trustee and vice president of desigNYC.
+She serves as a trustee of the Forum for Urban Design.
+In 2005 the Rhode Island School of Design awarded Ms. Berke an Honorary Doctor of Fine Arts.
+In 2012 she was selected by the graduating students to be awarded the Professor King-lui Wu Teaching Award.
 Ms. Berke received a B.F.A. and a B.Arch. from the Rhode Island School of Design and an M.U.P. in Urban Design from the City University of New York.
-In 2005 the Rhode Island School of Design awarded her an Honorary Doctor of Fine Arts.

 Phillip G. Bernstein Lecturer.
-Mr. Bernstein is an architect and a vice president at Autodesk, Inc., a provider of design software, where he leads strategic industry relations for the company and is responsible for setting the company's future vision and strategy for technology serving the building industry, as well as cultivating and sustaining the firm's relationships with strategic industry leaders and associations.
+Mr. Bernstein is an architect and a vice president at Autodesk, Inc., a provider of design and fabrication software, where he leads strategic industry relations for the company and is responsible for setting the company's future vision and strategy for technology with particular focus on the building industry, as well as cultivating and sustaining the firm's relationships with industry leaders and associations.
 Prior to joining Autodesk, Mr. Bernstein was an associate principal at Pelli Clarke Pelli Architects.
-He writes and lectures extensively about practice and technology issues.
-Mr. Bernstein is a trustee of the Emma Willard School of Troy, N.Y., a senior fellow of the Design Futures Council, a Fellow of the American Institute of Architects, and former chair of the AIA National Documents Committee.
-With Peggy Deamer, he recently coedited Building (in) the Future: Recasting Labor in Architecture and BIM in Academia.
+He writes and lectures extensively about practice, project delivery, and technology issues.
+Mr. Bernstein is a senior fellow of the Design Futures Council, a Fellow of the American Institute of Architects, and former chair of the AIA National Documents Committee.
+With Peggy Deamer, he coedited Building (in) the Future: Recasting Labor in Architecture and BIM in Academia; and he is a coauthor of Goat Rodeo: Practicing Built Environments.
 Mr. Bernstein received a B.A. and an M.Arch. from Yale University.